khalid-hussain/shaheen/chap9.md

 childhood friend."

 Abu Dawood said, "He was a beautiful thorn in your path that you loved but to reach your destination you have to remove many such thorns.
-If Moosa wants, even now he can become a jewel of your crown and that can only be done when there is no other claimant to the Sultanate of Granada.
+If Musa wants, even now he can become a jewel of your crown and that can only be done when there is no other claimant to the Sultanate of Granada.
 When he's sure that you have taken Abul Hassan's place then he will have no objection in coming